sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-rest-api/cp-mobile-dev-kit-rest-api.md

   - How to use `RestService SendRequest` Action to make directly call to `Petstore` API

 ## Intro
-You may clone an existing project from [GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/4-Level-Up-with-the-Mobile-Development-Kit/8-Consume-rest-api-in-mdk-app) and start directly with step 15 in this tutorial but make sure you complete step 2&3.
+You may clone an existing metadata project from the [MDK Tutorial GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/4-Level-Up-with-the-Mobile-Development-Kit/8-Consume-rest-api-in-mdk-app) and start directly with step 15 in this tutorial but make sure you complete step 2&3.

 ---